-The Legal Aid Society-Employment Law Center is seeking a communications intern to help support our mission and programs through online and print communication and marketing.
+The Legal Aid Society-Employment Law Center is seeking a communications intern starting in January to help support our mission and programs through online and print communication and marketing.
 LAS-ELC actively seeks diversity and welcomes LGBT applicants and applicants from every racial, ethnic, and cultural background.

 - Research and report brief, compelling stories about our clients